danielplohmann/apiscout/README.rst

 Version History
 ---------------

+* 2019-06-06: Added support for proper type reconstruction for annotated APIs in IDA Pro (THX to @FlxP0c)
 * 2019-05-15: Added numpy support for vector calculations (based on implementation provided by @garanews - THX!)
 * 2019-05-15: Fixed a bug in PE mapper where buffer would be shortened because of misinterpretation of section sizes.
 * 2019-01-23: QoL improvements: automated data folder deployment when used as module, logger initialization (THX to @jdval)